stonepros/stone/doc/radosgw/multisite.rst

 A single zone configuration typically consists of one zone group containing one zone and one or more `ceph-radosgw` instances where you may load-balance gateway client requests between the instances.
-In a single zone configuration, typically multiple gateway instances point to a single Ceph storage cluster.
-However, Kraken supports several multi-site configuration options for the Ceph Object Gateway:
+In a single zone configuration, typically multiple gateway instances point to a single Stone storage cluster.
+However, Kraken supports several multi-site configuration options for the Stone Object Gateway:

 - **Multi-zone:** A more advanced configuration consists of one zone group and multiple zones, each zone with one or more `ceph-radosgw` instances.
-Each zone is backed by its own Ceph Storage Cluster.
+Each zone is backed by its own Stone Storage Cluster.
 Multiple zones in a zone group provides disaster recovery for the zone group should one of the zones experience a significant failure.
 In Kraken, each zone is active and may receive write operations.
 In addition to disaster recovery, multiple active zones may also serve as a foundation for content delivery networks.

-- **Multi-zone-group:** Formerly called 'regions', Ceph Object Gateway can also support multiple zone groups, each zone group with one or more zones.
+- **Multi-zone-group:** Formerly called 'regions', Stone Object Gateway can also support multiple zone groups, each zone group with one or more zones.
 Objects stored to zones in one zone group within the same realm as another zone group will share a global object namespace, ensuring unique object IDs across zone groups and zones.

-- **Multiple Realms:** In Kraken, the Ceph Object Gateway supports the notion of realms, which can be a single zone group or multiple zone groups and a globally unique namespace for the realm.
+- **Multiple Realms:** In Kraken, the Stone Object Gateway supports the notion of realms, which can be a single zone group or multiple zone groups and a globally unique namespace for the realm.
 Multiple realms provide the ability to support numerous configurations and namespaces.